bleenco/abstruse/README.md

 Go to https://ci.abstruse.cc and login with username `demo@bleenco.com` and password `abstruse`.

-Note that demo user only have read permissions on added repositories.
+Note: A demo user has only read permissions and can't add new repositories.

 ## Get the Demo Running Locally